D. Imman

-Immanuel Vasanth Dinakaran (born 24 January 1983), better known as D. Imman, is an Indian film composer and singer, predominantly working in Tamil cinema.
-Also worked in Kannada, Malayalam, Telugu, and Hindi film industry.
+Immanuel Vasanth Dinakaran (born 24 January 1983), better known as D. Imman, is an Indian music composer and singer, who predominantly works in Tamil cinema.
 His first film as music director was Thamizhan in 2002.
 Since then he has composed music for more than 100 films.
 He is the fifth Tamil music composer to win the National Film Award for Best Music Direction.
 He has also won the Filmfare Awards South and he has received 4 Filmfare Awards South nominations.
 He has also won 1 Tamil Nadu State Film Award, 2 Vijay Awards, 1 Edison Award, 1 Ananda Vikadan Cinema Award and 1 Zee Tamil Award.
 D. Imman is appointed as the Ambassador for Tamil Chair in University Of Toronto, Canada (2019).